|Location:||Cambodia – Oddar Meanchey province|

 Some two years later, Bonsucro’s board dismissed the complaint without taking any action, while at the same time accepting Mitr Phol’s paid sponsorship of its Bonsucro Global Week conference in Thailand in 2019.
 The week’s events showcased Mitr Phol as a “leading member” and culminated with a visit to one of its sugar mills.

-In March 2019, Inclusive Development International, LICADHO and Equitable Cambodia responded to this outrageous injustice by lodging a complaint against Bonsucro with the U.K. National Contact Point for Responsible Business Conduct, arguing that the multi-stakeholder initiative has breached its human rights responsibilities under the OECD guidelines and U.N.
+In March 2019, Inclusive Development International, LICADHO and Equitable Cambodia responded to this outrageous injustice by lodging a complaint against Bonsucro with the UK National Contact Point for Responsible Business Conduct, arguing that the multi-stakeholder initiative has breached its human rights responsibilities under the OECD guidelines and U.N.
 Guiding Principles on Business and Human Rights.

 Industry sustainability bodies such as Bonsucro have become increasingly important in recent years, as the public demands ethical sourcing of commodities found in consumer products.
 Bonsucro claims its mission is “to ensure that responsible sugarcane production creates lasting value for the people, communities, businesses, economies and eco-systems in all cane-growing regions.”
-The complaint alleges the opposite: rather than hold Mitr Phol to these standards, Bonsucro whitewashed the company’s human rights abuses with its stamp of approval, helping to facilitate access to the global sustainable sugar market.
+The complaint alleged that rather than hold Mitr Phol to these standards, Bonsucro whitewashed the company’s human rights abuses with its stamp of approval, helping to facilitate access to the global sustainable sugar market.

 Given Mitr Phol’s steadfast refusal to engage with the communities and provide appropriate remedies through the non-judicial grievance mechanisms they have attempted to use, in April 2018, plaintiffs representing the five most affected villages filed a landmark class-action lawsuit against Mitr Phol in the Thai courts.
 Filed by Thai lawyers with Inclusive Development International’s assistance, and representing a class of approximately 3,000 people, the complaint was the first ever class-action lawsuit filed in the Thai courts by plaintiffs from another country for abuses committed by a Thai company outside of Thailand.
 More details about the case are available here.

 When the court of first instance wrongly denied class action status to the plaintiffs, we appealed the decision and won.
 On July 31, 2020, the Bangkok South Civil Court overturned the lower court’s decision and recognized class status for the complaint, allowing the roughly 700 families to bring the lawsuit as a group.
 For Thailand and the region, the decision changes the legal landscape, providing that class action legislation can be used in transboundary cases and to protect the victims of transnational corporate abuse in Southeast Asia and beyond.
+In May 2022, the court denied Mitr Phol’s motion to dismiss the case, allowing it to proceed to trial.

 Mitr Phol Buyers